bento-platform/takuan/README.md

 The Transcriptomics-Data-Service is meant to be a reusable microservice that can be integrated in existing stacks.
-Since authorization schemes vary across projects, TDS allows adopters to code their own authorization plugin, enabling adopters to leverage their existing access control tools and policies.
+Since authorization schemes vary across projects, TDS allows adopters to code their own authorization plugin, enabling adopters to leverage their existing access control code, tools and policies.

 See the [authorization docs](./docs/authz.md) for more information on how to create and use the authz plugin with TDS.